borismarin/genesis2.4gamma/src/README.txt

     directories.
 Make sure that you've added the installation directory to your path and copied .simrc to your home directory, as described above, before running any of the demos.

-    To test GENESIS relative to the reference platform (32-bit Linux), you need to download the TestSuite package from the www.genesis-sim.org or www.sourceforge.net/projects/genesis-sim.
-After a successful installation,
-    cd to TestSuite and run the validate (or validate_nox, which runs nxgenesis) shell script.
-The shell scripts look for executables in the default installation directory (one level above the source code directory), so they may need to be modified to point to the executable you want to test.

-    You can expect to encounter differences in the priority of jobs, and formats of shell errors (some shells prefix 'csh:', etc).

     Also, see the discussion on floating point computation below.